Verified Expert in Engineering

 The system was implemented in Java on JBoss 7 using JSF for the UI and JPA/MySQL for the persistence layer.

-Online Medical Survey System (Development)
+Online Medical Survey System

-The system is completely turnkey, and allows researchers to design complex custom medical surveys for targeted populations and then deploy them on the internet without any incremental web or back-end development.
+The system is completely turnkey and allows researchers to design complex custom medical surveys for targeted populations and then deploy them on the internet without any incremental web or back-end development.

 The implementation was done on JBoss 5, using JSP, Hibernate, and MySQL.

-Dial-up WAN TCP Proxy Service (Development)
+Dial-up WAN TCP Proxy Service

-The serial link is secured using AES encryption and authenticated using a proprietary protocol that I developed.
-The security scheme was certified as secure by South Australian gaming regulator.
+The proxy service can handle multiple port-pairs and is used in production to proxy the RSync protocol.
+The serial link is secured using AES encryption and authenticated using a proprietary protocol certified as secure by South Australian gaming regulators.

-Lottery Retailer Management System Integration (Development)
+Lottery Retailer Management System Integration

 Just for background, in the US, state lottery agencies usually sub-contract the deployment and operation of the online retailer point-of-sale network (POS) to specialist vendors.
 The lottery itself will manage the back-office business operations with their retailers (convenience stores, etc.).
 However, a subset of the information regarding the retailers must be shared with the POS vendor in order for the vendor to properly provide and service the retailers' lottery point of sale equipment.

-The service I developed allows the lottery to push updates to the on-line vendor's system via a SOAP RPC-based web service.
+The service I developed allows the lottery to push updates to the online vendor's system via a SOAP RPC-based web service.
 The service is fully automated and requires no operation intervention except to verify the reporting data.
 This replaces a manual process that required the retailer information to be redundantly entered into both systems.